 Thrips are small enough that most of the time you won’t know they’re there, and the damage they inflict on plants is often confusing and can lead one to believe that something else is responsible.
 And often when I’m assessing a problematic plant and mention them, people will frown and ask, ‘What are thrips?’

 Thrips can also be a nuisance because of their small size.
 They are able to get into strange places like the inside of a picture frame or LCD television.
 Imagine the expense of taking your TV apart to extract a wayward thrip.
 And, to top it off, thrips can bite.
-The bite is not dangerous, but can create an irritating, itchy bump.
+The bite can create an irritating, itchy bump.

-This latter fact is one of the main challenges with their management by chemical means; as they reproduce so quickly, they are able to just as quickly develop resistance to insecticides, and thus these only offer a measure of control for a short time before they are useless.
+The main challenges are with their management by chemical means; as they reproduce so quickly, they are able to just as quickly develop resistance to insecticides, and thus this only offer a measure of control for a short time before they are useless.